 Hellman notes that, “An April Economic Opportunity Institute report showed that Seattle has the most regressive tax system in Washington, meaning that the poorest residents pay higher tax rates than the wealthy."

-Councilmember Lisa Herbold said she considered it a win that the city passed a progressive tax that steers away from Seattle’s regressive tax structure.
-An April report by the liberal think tank Economic Opportunity Institute found that Seattle has the most regressive tax system in Washington, meaning that the poorest residents pay higher tax rates than the wealthy.
-This comes on the heels of a 2015 Institute on Taxation and Economic Policy report that showed Washington has the most regressive tax system in the country because of its high reliance on sales taxes.
+An April Economic Opportunity Institute report showed that Seattle has the most regressive tax system in Washington, meaning that the poorest residents pay higher tax rates than the wealthy.
+A 2015 Institute on Taxation and Economic Policy report also indicated that Washington’s tax system was the most regressive in the country because of its heavy reliance on sales taxes.